mona-ragab/city-weather/README.md

 API_KEY='37a9a00c585864824a3dd19f607c9cd4' rails s.
 ```

-I generated this api key for test only and will delete it later.
+API KEY for https://openweathermap.org/ is provided for test purposes and I will delete it later.

 ## What did you not include in your solution that you want us to know about?